The Semi-Autonomous Motorcar (SAM) Project

-Ball Aerospace is leading the creation of the human-machine interface and the driver guidance system on the SAM project.
+Ball Aerospace led the creation of the human-machine interface and the driver guidance system on the SAM project.
 The Ball engineering team identified the driver’s abilities and matched them to what is needed to drive the car.
 Critical to this process was determining the optimal combination of machine-controlled and human-controlled functions.

-Ball tested the system in a race car simulator to study the car’s movements in relation to the driver’s head movements and refine the man-machine interface.
+Ball tested the system in a race car simulator to study the car’s movements in relation to the driver’s head movements and refined the man-machine interface.
 During the actual car run, all driver inputs are fed into the Ball-developed adaptive control processing unit, which then drives the car control computer interface designed by Arrow Electronics, the prime contractor on the SAM project.

 The specially modified Corvette C7 Stingray with Ball-designed human-machine interface technology that enabled former IndyCar racer Sam Schmidt to drive for the first time since his accident 14 years ago..

 - Human-Machine Interface